10 Best Audience Data Providers of 2026

 1. ZoomInfo

-ZoomInfo gives you comprehensive B2B intelligence with extensive company and business contact coverage.
-The platform combines contact data, firmographic details, technographic insights, and buyer intent signals in one place.
-It processes over 1 billion buying signals daily to show which accounts are actively researching solutions, then surfaces prioritized account feeds that tell your team exactly who to call and when.
+The GTM Context Graph connects contact data, firmographic details, technographic insights, and buyer intent signals, reasoning across those inputs to surface which accounts to prioritize and when to act, rather than simply delivering raw data.
+It processes over 1 billion buying signals daily (ZoomInfo, 2024) to show which accounts are actively researching solutions, then surfaces prioritized account feeds that tell your team exactly who to call and when.

-GTM Workspace brings everything together in a unified interface where sellers prospect, engage, and manage pipeline without switching tools.
-Copilot acts as an AI assistant that surfaces relevant insights, automates repetitive work, and guides seller actions based on real-time account activity.
-The platform syncs directly with Salesforce, HubSpot, Microsoft Dynamics, Outreach, Salesloft, and dozens of other systems your team already uses.
+GTM Workspace surfaces relevant insights, automates repetitive work, and guides seller actions based on real-time account activity, bringing prospecting, engagement, and pipeline management into a single interface.
+The platform syncs directly with Salesforce, Microsoft Dynamics, and the major sales engagement and marketing automation platforms your team already uses.

-ZoomInfo serves a large enterprise customer base and maintains GDPR, CCPA, and SOC 2 Type II compliance.
+ZoomInfo serves enterprise customers across industries and maintains GDPR, CCPA, SOC 2 Type II, ISO 27001, and ISO 27701 compliance.
 The platform continuously enriches your CRM records, flags data decay, and keeps accuracy high across your entire database.
+ZoomInfo Marketing solutions give demand generation teams the audience segmentation, intent targeting, and ABM activation capabilities to run full-funnel programs from a single platform.

 Key Features:

-• Intent data tracking across 1 billion daily signals to identify in-market accounts before competitors reach them
+• Intent data tracking across 1 billion daily signals (ZoomInfo, 2024) to identify in-market accounts before competitors reach them, powered by ZoomInfo's intent data platform

 • Technographic intelligence showing which technologies prospects use so you can tailor messaging and spot replacement opportunities